-As much as I love our Canned Pasta Sauce recipe, there are times when we have a small batch of tomatoes that we need to preserve before they go bad.
-So that is when I pull out this Pasta Sauce recipe or make Fresh Salsa.
+As much as I love making pasta sauce for canning, there are times when we have a small batch of tomatoes that I need to preserve before they go bad.
+So that is when I pull out this recipe.

-It is great recipe to use when the garden season is wrapping up and leaving you will a smaller volume of random vegetables.
+It is a great recipe to make when the garden season is wrapping up, leaving you will a smaller volume of random vegetables.
 Although, it is also a great recipe for those who are looking for a smaller batch recipe throughout the harvest season.

 Recently we have received more and more requests for recipes that are smaller in size.
 Although we have several recipes for preserving the garden’s produce, many of them require several pounds or even bushels of produce.